-Denaturation refers to the process in which a double-stranded region of nucleic acid is separated into homologous single strands by breaking hydrogen bonds.
-Denaturation is an essential component of the FISH assay.
-Without denaturation of both the probe and the DNA in the human tissue, the probe cannot bind and signals will not be observed.
+Denaturation is the process by which a double-stranded nucleic acid region is separated into homologous single strands by breaking hydrogen bonds.
+It is an essential component of the FISH assay.
+Without denaturation of the probe and the DNA in the human tissue, the probe cannot bind, and signals will not be observed.

-Preheat the humidified hybridization chamber to 37° C. Mark the areas to be hybridized with a diamond-tipped scribe by comparison to the H&E that has been marked for tumor areas.
-Verify the temperature of the denaturation solution is 72 +/- 1º C by placing a thermometer in the solution.
-Immerse the prepared slides (patients and controls) in the denaturing solution at 72 +/- 1° C for five minutes.
+Preheat the humidified hybridization chamber to 37°C. Mark the areas to be hybridized with a diamond-tipped scribe by comparison to the H&E that has been marked for tumor areas.
+Verify the temperature of the denaturation solution is 72 +/- 1°C by placing a thermometer in the solution.
+Immerse the prepared slides (patients and controls) in the denaturing solution at 72 +/- 1°C for five minutes.

 Once the tissue DNA has been denatured, the slides must be dehydrated and dried as follows: